IBM/vsrl-examples/examples/EnvBuild/README.md

 - [DroneDelivery](./DroneDelivery.md) - the agent is a drone trying to deliver a package.
 - [SafeDroneDelivery](./SafeDroneDelivery.md) - a variation of the DroneDelivery environment that ensures safety from collisions.
-- [... more environments go here. also, we should update this before release so the environment and its binary have the same name]

 Each environment is configurable with a [`env_config.json`](./env_config.json) file.